If you want to make the most out of your ultimate trip to New Zealand, don’t miss out the best things to do in Auckland.

-If you’re only planning on spending one day in Auckland, you may want to skip Rainbow’s End.
-The best way to experience the amusement park is to arrive early and get the most out of your visit.
+The smartest way to experience the amusement park is to arrive early and get the most out of your visit.
 Spend the day on the rides and the evening in the shops and restaurants.

 Although it’s the biggest city in New Zealand, choosing where to stay in Auckland isn’t so difficult.
 For most travellers, staying within the city centre including the areas around Queen Street, Newmarket, and the Waterfront is the best choice for getting close to all the top Auckland points of interest.